tahvane1/jablotron80/README.md

 ## Supported devices

-This integration has been tested with JA-80K central unit, JA-81F keypad and JA82-T usb cable.
-Tested sensors include wired door sensors and wired fire alarms.
+This integration has been tested with JA-80K /JA-82K central units, JA-81F keypad and JA82-T usb cable.
+Tested sensors include wired/wireless PIRs & door sensors and wired/wireless fire alarms.
 Development for supporting JA80-T cable is WIP (and not yet working).

 ## Examples & configuration